jhuix/showdowns/README.md

 <h1 align="center">Showdowns</h1>

-A lib that make markdown to html with some extensions of showdown.js.
+[Showdowns](https://github.com/jhuix/showdowns) is a lib that make markdown to html with some extensions features(include more diagrams extensions) of showdown.js.

 **In browser environment, it is implemented to dynamically load js lib files related to more showdown diagrams extension for using [showdowns >= 0.3.0 version](https://github.com/jhuix/showdowns).**